jeconia-auma/jeconia-auma/README.md

 - 👋 Hi, I’m @jeconia-auma
 - 👀 I’m interested in software development and cyber security
-- 🌱 I’m currently learning php and javascript
+- 🌱 I’m currently learning Google It Automation with python
 - 💞️ I’m looking to collaborate on any project that entails web designs, c, c++
 - 📫 How to reach me; my email: jeconiaauma@gmail.com or via phone: (+254) 708 301 830